thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 tedge operations add c8y c8y_BatchAnalytics --config ./batch_analytics_config
 ```

-In cases when tedge cli is not installed (currently not an option) one can use direct file modification to add or remove supported operations.
+> Note: In cases when tedge cli is not installed (currently not an option) one can use direct file modification to add or remove supported operations.